John writes these articles to try to pass on any great recipes and tips that he's picked up during my culinary journeys.

 Need an easy appetizer or snack and not sure what to make?
 Got some extra veggies in the garden or in the fridge?
 Well, then the answer is an easy one—crunchy and delicious fritters!

-Corn fritters…zucchini fritters, peas fritters…onion fritter- once you’ve got a good basic fritter batter recipe up your sleeves you’ll be enjoying crispy fried savory fritters all the time, taking whatever good fresh produce that happens to grace your kitchen counter and transforming that, through only a few minutes of work, into an indulgent treat that the whole family will love!
+Corn fritters, zucchini fritters, pea fritters, onion fritters—once you’ve got a good basic fritter batter recipe up your sleeves, you’ll be enjoying crispy, fried savory fritters all the time, taking whatever good, fresh produce that happens to grace your kitchen counter and transforming that, through only a few minutes of work, into an indulgent treat that the whole family will love!

-First though – you need a good basic fritter batter.
-Here is one I’ve adapted slightly from one of Michael Rhulamn’s from his book, Ratios (which is a worthwhile book to have).
+First, though, you need a good, basic fritter batter.
+Here is one I’ve adapted slightly from one of Michael Rhulamn’s recipes from his book Ratios (which is a worthwhile book to have).
 You can use this fritter batter for any number of different types of vegetables, altering the seasoning as needed to suit the tastes of the veggie in question.

 - 2 eggs

-- 4 to 5 cups of chopped vegetables (good choices are corn or zucchini)
+- 4 to 5 cups chopped vegetables (good choices are corn or zucchini)